Policies and Procedures

 The LSU Policy on Intellectual Property (found in Chapter VII of the Board’s Regulations) addresses matters related to online courses as follows: LSU recognizes the traditional rights of academic authors to their regular academic works, including educational course materials developed for teaching of an in-person course for credit.
 LSU releases to the author any copyright it may otherwise own in those materials, while reserving a non-exclusive, fully paid right to make copies and use those materials as a part of course instruction.
 However, when course materials or other similar materials developed by an author are used to produce a derivative work, including an audio, video or digital version for use in online learning, then LSU retains ownership of the copyright in those materials and can use them in its discretion.

 If LSU uses those course materials in an online course offered by LSU, the authors are not entitled to receive any portion of tuition or fees that LSU receives for the delivery of that course.
 If, however, LSU receives payments from a third-party entity for licensing the course materials to be used in an online course, then the authors are entitled to share in the net income according to the revenue sharing distribution defined in the bylaws.
 Louisiana State University System released the Copyright Guidelines Regarding Electronic Learning letter from the Office of the President in 2002, which may be of interest.
-For questions regarding LSU’s intellectual property for distance learning policy, please contact Andrew Maas, Assistant Vice President for Research - Technology Transfer, andrewm@lsu.edu, (225) 615 - 8967.
+For questions regarding LSU’s intellectual property for distance learning policy, please contact Greg Trahan, Assistant Vice President of Strategic Research Partnerships, gtrahan1@lsu.edu.